Support from Sefton Council and CVS

 We will try to match your needs as far as possible and will be prioritising the help and support accordingly.
 We are currently aiming to respond to your request within three working days.

-Our Contact Centre is now in operation Monday - Friday (8am-6pm) and Saturday (9am-6pm), ready to help if you require any advice.
+Our Contact Centre is now in operation Monday - Friday (8am-6pm), ready to help if you require any advice.

 Anyone who has been contacted by their GP or the NHS with a letter that states “IMPORTANT ADVICE TO KEEP YOU SAFE FROM CORONAVIRUS” and told they need to stay in for 12 weeks, is entitled to Government Coronavirus support.